-This series of over-the-side heaters is used in chemical industry for heating alkaline solutions, hydrochloric acid, sulfuric acid solutions, electroless copper, hydrofluoric fluids and ammonium bi-fluoride.
+This series of over-the-side heaters is used in the chemical industry for heating:

 Since over-the-side heaters are available in huge ranges of versatile heating elements, you will find their series ideal for heating metals like stereotype metals, solder and tin.
-These heaters normally work below 950 degree F and therefore, make themselves perfect for heating metallic objects.
+These heaters normally work below 950℉ and therefore, make themselves perfect for heating metallic objects.

 Used to work against corrosive solutions, titanium sheath heaters can efficiently work in chemical industry, whether it is silver, chrome and gold plating or gold, nitric and chromic acid.
 Companies will always find them perfect for any sort of heating procedure.
 All they have to do is to determine the type of medium and come up with the right choice.

 An excellent choice for open tanks.
-These are custom designed for your specific tank dimensions with a digital control panel (or a mechanical thermostat) for accurate temperature control.
-The mobility of these units allow for users to use one heater for multiple tanks if required.
+Wattco custom designs OTS heaters for your specific tank dimensions with a digital control panel (or a mechanical thermostat) for accurate temperature control.
+The mobility of these units allows users to use one heater for multiple tanks if required.